linux4sam/at91bootstrap/README.txt

 # AT91Bootstrap Project

-AT91Bootstrap is the 2nd level bootloader for Atmel SMART microprocessors (aka AT91).
+AT91Bootstrap is the 2nd level bootloader for Microchip microprocessors (aka AT91).
 It providing a set of algorithms to manage the hardware initialization such as clock speed configuration, PIO settings, DRAM initialization, to download your main application from specified boot media: NAND FLASH, serial FLASH (both